-We have received a number of calls from moms and dads expressing concern over sending their children for timesharing with the other parent due to risks associated with the coronavirus (COVID-19).
+We have received a number of calls from moms and dads expressing concern over sending their children for timesharing with the other parent due to risks associated with the coronavirus (COVID-19), and this is an important concern to take to your family law attorney.
 Some areas of the country, such as Washington State, have been affected more than others by the virus and sending children to such areas could be dangerous.
 Also, certain modes of transportation have apparently been deemed more dangerous than others, and air flights have been limited or reduced since the threat emerged.
-The safety threat posed by the coronavirus has caused some parents to question whether they should deny the other parent timesharing with their children despite a court ordered timesharing schedule.
+The safety threat posed by the coronavirus has caused some parents to question whether they should deny the other parent timesharing with their children despite a court-ordered timesharing schedule.
+It may be hard to get court permission to adjust timesharing at this time, so start by connecting with your family lawyer.

-A parent who is denied timesharing has a right to file a contempt action against the parent who denied them their court ordered timesharing.
+A parent who is denied timesharing has a right to file a contempt action against the parent who denied them their court-ordered timesharing.
 The parent who was denied timesharing must prove that the other parent intentionally and willfully denied them their rights to the children.
 If the other parent denied timesharing due to the coronavirus, then certainly they are doing so intentionally and willfully.
 However, the analysis does not end there.
 The defending parent can successfully defend against a contempt action by showing that it was practically impossible to comply with the time-sharing schedule due to the coronavirus.
-In other words, to avoid being in contempt, the parent could show that the coronavirus prevented them from being able to honor the other parent’s timesharing rights due to the unavailability of transportation, due to a quarantine, or something similar that made it impossible to comply with the timesharing schedule.
-The danger to the children can be proved through letters from pediatricians, CDC notices, governmental declarations of emergencies and other evidence to show the judge that, simply put, the time-sharing schedule had to be violated to protect the safety of the children (that it was impossible to do otherwise).
+In other words, to avoid being in contempt, the parent could show that the coronavirus prevented them from being able to honor the other parent’s timesharing rights due to the unavailability of transportation, due to a quarantine order in your location, or something similar that made it impossible to comply with the timesharing schedule.
+The danger to the children can be proved through letters from pediatricians, CDC notices, governmental declarations of emergencies, and other evidence to show the judge that, simply put, the time-sharing schedule had to be violated to protect the safety of the children (that it was impossible to do otherwise).
 If successful, the judge could find that there was not an intentional or willful violation of the parenting plan.
 If unsuccessful, the parent denying timesharing could be found in contempt of court and sanctioned accordingly.
+If you are unsure what sort of measures to provide, connect with your local family lawyer and they can provide more guidance.

 #2 Child Support and Alimony

 Like in custody cases, discussed above, the issue in a contempt case involving support will turn on whether the failure to pay was intentional and willful.
-First, if income is lost due to contracting the virus, and it is proven in court that support could not be paid due to that loss, it is unlikely a judge would hold such a person in contempt of court as it is presumably impossible for that person to pay support as ordered (at least on the short term).
+First, if income is lost due to contracting the virus, and it is proven in court that support could not be paid due to that loss, it is unlikely a judge would hold such a person in contempt of court as it is presumably impossible for that person to pay support as ordered (at least in the short term).
 Further, if the payor parent suffers a loss of employment income due to closure or limited employment due to the coronavirus, this too is a valid legal defense to nonpayment of support.
 On the other hand, it is anticipated that the closures and limitations on employment income will be short-term and, therefore, the paying parent is unlikely to receive any long-term relief through a modification of support due to these short-term conditions.
+Providing supporting evidence for the inability to pay child support or alimony can expedite the process, so connect with your family law attorney to determine what information you should keep in these situations, as each county/state is treating coronavirus closures differently.

 #3 Consultations with Attorneys

 We at the Wheeler Firm are open for business and operating normally.
-However, many law firms may reduce the hours of operation and, like us, suggest teleconferences as a substitute for in-office meetings until the threat subsides.
-Videoconferencing may also be an option, as is being employed by the courts to avoid in person meetings.
+However, many law firms may reduce their hours of operation and, like us, suggest teleconferences as a substitute for in-office meetings until the threat subsides.
+Video conferencing may also be an option, as is being employed by the courts to avoid in-person meetings.
 Obviously, if you believe you are sick for any reason, irrespective of the threat posed by the coronavirus, you should consider delaying any meetings with your attorney or simply scheduling a teleconference instead.
-If you believe your rights or responsibilities have been affected by the coronavirus, give us a call at (850) 613-6923, visit us at www.wheeler.law or contact us at email@example.com.
+If you believe your rights or responsibilities have been affected by the coronavirus, give us a call at (850) 613-6923, visit us at www.wheeler.law or contact a family lawyer at firstname.lastname@example.org.